Contaminated eye drops linked to another death, 81 infections: CDC

 TAMPA, Fla.
 (WFLA) — An outbreak linked to recalled eye drops has infected 81 people in Florida and in 18 other states, according to a recent update from the Centers for Disease Control and Prevention.

 The CDC said it is investigating the strain of Pseudomonas aeruginosa.
-Health officials said the stain, called VIM-GES-CRPA, had never been reported in the United States prior to the outbreak.
+Health officials said the strain, called VIM-GES-CRPA, had never been reported in the United States prior to the outbreak.

 It has been reported in California, Colorado, Connecticut, Delaware, Florida, Illinois, North Carolina, New Jersey, New Mexico, Nevada, New York, Ohio, Pennsylvania, South Dakota, Texas, Utah, Washington and Wisconsin.